Aider-AI/aider/website/docs/usage.md

 Ask aider to make changes to your code.
 It will show you some diffs of the changes it is making to complete you request.
-It will git commit all the changes it makes, so they are easy to track and undo.
+Aider will git commit all of its changes, so they are easy to track and undo.

 You can always use the `/undo` command to undo changes you don't